AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/install.md

 ## Installation requirements

-- **Access to the Store Fulfillment by Walmart Commerce Technologies software archive (.zip file)**–During the onboarding and enablement process, work with your Account Manager to get access to the installation file for the Store Fulfillment extension.
+- **Access to the Store Fulfillment by Walmart Commerce Technologies software archive (.zip file)**—During the onboarding and enablement process, work with your Account Manager to get access to the installation file for the Store Fulfillment extension.

-- **Adobe Commerce account information**-Installing [!DNL Channel Manager] requires a [Commerce account](https://docs.magento.com/user-guide/magento/magento-account.html){target="_blank"}.
+- **Adobe Commerce account information**—Installing [!DNL Channel Manager] requires a [Commerce account](https://docs.magento.com/user-guide/magento/magento-account.html){target="_blank"}.
 You need an account ID and credentials with Owner or Admin access to the [!DNL Adobe Commerce] project.

 - For [!DNL Adobe Commerce] on cloud infrastructure projects, software installers must have administrator access to the Cloud project.
 See [Manage user access](https://devdocs.magento.com/cloud/project/user-admin.html).

 - **Experience using Composer and the [!DNL Commerce CLI]**—See [General CLI Installation](https://devdocs.magento.com/extensions/install/){target="_blank"} for information about using these tools to install and manage extensions on the [!DNL Adobe Commerce] platform.

-- **Experience installing third-party extensions on Adobe Commerce**–For reference, see the Adobe Commerce documentation.
+- **Experience installing third-party extensions on Adobe Commerce**—For reference, see the Adobe Commerce documentation.

   - [Install an extension for an Adobe Commerce on cloud infrastructure instance](https://devdocs.magento.com/cloud/howtos/install-components.html#install-an-extension).